Underselling yourself? Here’s how to break this habit.

 If the employer or buyer can’t give you what you want number wise, what other benefits of value can you ask for?
 A referral?
 Marketing opportunities?
 A visible stretch assignment?

-Make sure to check out my other posts on this:
+Make sure to check out my other articles on negotiating: